leopoldsprenger/lake-trends-analyzer/README.md

 Planned improvements include:

-- ✅ Unit tests (currently in development) for reliability and correctness
 - 📬 Automated email reports to project coordinators
+- 🌐 Further enhancements to analysis and prediction tools
 - 🖥️ Simple Web UI or enhanced CLI-based data entry (under consideration)

 ---

 ## 🤝 Contributions

 This project was developed independently as part of a student contribution to the TOTCUS research effort.
 Collaboration and suggestions are welcome.
 All rights reserved.